Xinminosaurus: Discovery

 Xinminosaurus is known only from the holotype GMPKU-P-1071, a nearly complete skeleton deposited in Geological Museum, Peking University.
 It was collected from the conodont Nicoraella kockeli biozone (Pelsonian of the Anisian stage), from the upper member of the Guanling Formation.
 It was found near Yangjuan Village of the Xinmin District, Panxian County.
 Maisch suggested that Xinminosaurus might be a subjective junior synonym of Tholodus.
 Although Jiang et al. regarded Tholodus to be a possible nomen dubium, Maisch rejected this opinion, stating that Tholodus is easily recognized and characterized by unequivocal dental autapomorphies, so that even jaw and tooth fragments are diagnostic, and it is thus a valid taxon.
 Furthermore, he noted that Tholodus is clearly distinguishable from all other known marine reptiles, except Xinminosaurus.
 The only difference between the taxa, according to Maisch, is that Tholodus specimens are on average twice as large as the holotype of Xinminosaurus.

-Mulder and Jagt (2019) demonstrated that the putative mosasaur "Globidens" timorensis is not a mosasaur and instead represents a Xinminosaurus-like ichthyosaur.
+Mulder and Jagt (2019) demonstrated that the tooth crowns of the putative mosasaur "Globidens" timorensis from West Timor reveal a striking resemblance to those of the Triassic durophagous ichthyosaur genera Tholodus and Xinminosaurus.
+There they tentatively reassign them to the latter genus as Xinminosaurus(?) timorensis, because provenance of the Chinese taxon is geographically closer to the Timor.